-7. Secondary Release of Encounter Data
+8. Secondary Release of Encounter Data

 All Encounter Data recorded to document services rendered to Members under this Agreement are the property of the Division.
-Access to this data is provided to the Contractor and its agents for the sole purpose of operating the MississippiCAN

-Program under this Agreement.
+Access to this data is provided to the Contractor and its agents for the sole purpose of operating the MississippiCAN Program under this Agreement.
 The Contractor and its agents are prohibited from releasing any data resulting from this Agreement to any third party without the advance written approval of the Division.

-The Division will impose penalties and/or sanctions under Section 15, Default and Terminations, of this Contract for any encounter data not received monthly or in cases that the data does not meet the Division's requirements.
+The Division will impose liquidated damages and/or sanctions under Section 15, Default and Termination, of this Contract for any Encounter Data not received monthly or in cases that the data does not meet the Division's requirements.

-P. Drug Utilization Data
+S. Drug Utilization Data

 The Contractor shall report drug (i.e., j-code) utilization data to the Division's Agent as authorized by the Omnibus Budget Reconciliation Act of 1990, Section 1927 of the Social Security Act, and as required by CMS for the purposes of accurate, timely collection of quarterly drug rebates.
-The Contractor must include national drug code (NDCs) numbers and corresponding quantities (i.e., HCPCS units for physician/outpatient physician-administered drugs) in a format to be specified by the Division.
+The Contractor must include national drug code (NDCs) numbers and corresponding quantities (i.e., HCPCS codes and units for Physician-Administered Drugs and Implantable Drug System Devices) in a format to be specified by the Division.
 The Contractor shall submit to the Division the drug utilization data necessary for the collection of drug rebates in formats to be specified by the Division weekly.
-The Contractor must resolve any disputes related to the data within sixty (60) calendar days from notification of the Division.
+The Contractor must resolve any disputes related to the data within thirty (30) calendar days from notification by the Division.

-Q. Data Certifications
+T. Data Certifications

-All data, reports, documents, records, encounter data, and any other information required to be submitted to the Division by the Contractor shall be certified by one of the following: the Contractor's Chief Executive Officer, the Contractor's Chief Financial Officer, or an individual who has delegated authority to sign for, and who reports to, the Contractor's Chief Executive Officer or Chief Financial Officer.
+All data, reports, documents, records, Encounter Data, and any other information required to be submitted to the Division by the Contractor shall be certified by one of the following: the Contractor's Chief Executive Officer, the Contractor's Chief Financial Officer, or an individual who has delegated authority to sign for, and who reports to, the Contractor's Chief Executive Officer or Chief Financial Officer.
 The certification must attest, based on best knowledge, information, and belief, to the accuracy, completeness and truthfulness of the data and to the accuracy completeness and truthfulness of the documents.
 The Contractor must submit the certification in writing with the signature of the appropriate certifier, at the time the certified data, documents, reports, records, encounter data, or other information is submitted to the Division.